agraef/purr-data/README.md

 wearable technology, motor systems, lighting rigs, and other equipment.
 Pd is also suitable for learning basic multimedia processing and visual programming methods, as well as for realizing complex systems for large-scale projects.

-### Distributions of Pure Data

-There are currently three main distributions of Pure Data:
-1. Pd-l2ork.
-Version used by Ivica Bukvic for his laptop orchestra.
-This contributor's guide is for Pd-l2ork.
-2. Pure Data "Vanilla".
-Miller Puckette's personal version which he hosts on his website and maintains.
-It doesn't include external libraries like objects for doing graphics, video, etc.
-2. Pure Data Extended.
-A monolithic distribution which ships with lots of external libraries.
-At the moment it doesn't look to be maintained.

 ### Pd-l2ork Goals